 It’s not uncommon to lose fishing nets, lines, and pots at sea.
-Boats can lose control of their fishing gear when it becomes snagged, lost in bad weather, or if it is damaged during fishing.
+Boats can lose control of their fishing gear if it gets snagged, lost in bad weather, or damaged during fishing.

 This wasn’t a problem when fishing gear was made from biodegradable materials.
 Now, most fishing gear is made from plastic.
 Once in the ocean, plastic monofilament fishing line can take up to 600 years to degrade.